kdund/gambit/README.md

  - LAPACK
  - pkg-config

+On Debian-based systems, they can be installed by

+    sudo apt install build-essential gfortran cmake git python-yaml libboost-all-dev libgsl-dev libeigen3-dev liblapack-dev pkg-config

 ### Optional

  - HDF5 (for use of the hdf5 printer)
  - MPI (required for parallel sampling)
  - axel (speeds up downloads of backends and scanners)
  - graphviz (required for model hierarchy and dependency tree plots)

+On Debian-based systems, they can be installed by

+    sudo apt install libhdf5-dev libopenmpi-dev axel graphviz

+#### ROOT

- - ROOT (required for RestFrames support in ColliderBit, or the GreAT scanner from ScannerBit)
+[ROOT](https://root.cern/) is required for RestFrames support in ColliderBit, or the GreAT scanner from ScannerBit.
+See [here](https://root.cern/install/) for installation instructions.

+#### GUM & Mathematica

  - Mathematica 7.0 or greater (required for the use of Mathematica backends and GUM)
  - UUID (required for the use of the WSTP interface for Mathematica backends and GUM)
  - X11 development libraries (required for the use of GUM)